-Cara Higgins joined Horan & Higgins as an associate in December 2004 and became a partner in 2007.
+As an attorney for over twenty (20) years, Cara Higgins is a managing partner and trial attorney.
 Cara devotes a large percentage of her practice to litigation, has tried numerous state and federal cases, and argued appeals before both the Florida Third District Court of Appeal and the Federal Eleventh Circuit Court of Appeals.
 She has years of experience in the defense of investigations and prosecutions by the U.S. Government and its agencies against both individuals and businesses.
-Cara is dedicated to protecting her clients and their businesses.
+Cara is dedicated to protecting her clients, their families and their businesses.

 Cara received her Bachelor of Arts, magna cum laude, from West Virginia University in 1995 where she was honored as a University Honors Scholar and as Outstanding Freshman of the Year, 1993.

 After graduating from Villanova School of Law in 1998, Cara served as a judicial law clerk in the Family Division of the Superior Court, Trenton, New Jersey.
-While serving as a judicial law clerk, Cara assisted the judges in civil cases, including divorce and custody cases.
 During her clerkship, Cara was also certified by the State of New Jersey in Civil Mediation and Conciliation Skills by the Administrative Office of the Courts and has served as a mediator in Civil and Matrimonial cases.

-In 1999, Cara joined the Mercer County Prosecutor’s Office in Trenton, New Jersey where she successfully tried numerous criminal felony cases including mid-to-upper level narcotics cases, violent offenses, and high profile rape and attempted murder cases.
-While serving as an Assistant Prosecutor, Cara was also named Coordinator of the Mercer County Drug Court Program and was honored by her office as Distinguished Assistant Prosecutor of the Year, 2002.
+In 1999, Cara joined the Mercer County Prosecutor’s Office in Trenton, New Jersey where she successfully tried numerous criminal felony cases including narcotics cases and high profile rape and attempted murder cases.
+She was named Coordinator of the Mercer County Drug Court Program and was honored by her office as Distinguished Assistant Prosecutor of the Year, 2002.

 Cara is passionate about serving the business community in Key West.
-For the past eight (8) years Cara has been extremely active in the Greater Key West Chamber of Commerce, an organization of over five hundred (500) local businesses.
-In 2007 Cara was elected to the Board of Directors and she served on the Executive Committee in 2009 and 2010.
-Cara served as President of the Chamber in 2011 and she has served on the Executive Committee 2009, 2010, 2011 and 2015.
+Since 2007, Cara has been extremely active in the Greater Key West Chamber of Commerce, an organization of over five hundred (500) local businesses.
+Cara has served on the Chamber Board since 2007, a majority of those years on the Executive Committee.
+She served as President of the Chamber in 2011 and has received numerous awards and accolades for her dedicated service.

-Throughout her career, Cara has been asked to lecture on topics including criminal law, animal law and law office management and procedure.
+Throughout her career, Cara has been presented with professional and academic awards.
+She is frequently asked to lecture on topics including criminal law, animal law and law office management and procedure.
 Cara has been an Adjunct Professor at the Florida Keys Community College as well as a featured lecturer and panel moderator for various organizations.
 Cara and some of her most famous clients, the six-toed Hemingway cats, have appeared on several major television news programs and in various news publications.

-Cara has been a full-time resident of Key West since 2003.
-Cara and her husband have two children and are dedicated to raising their family in our amazing Key West community.
+Cara’s proudest accomplishments are her two children.
+As a full-time resident of Key West since 2003 she is dedicated to raising her family in our amazing Key West community.